-“The whole process takes about two minutes,” said Gardner.
+“The whole process takes about two minutes,” Gardner said.

-“If operators were to miss a remote start opportunity of a unit, it would impact the profit margin for the entire year,” explained Gardner.
+“If operators were to miss a remote start opportunity of a unit, it would impact the profit margin for the entire year,” Gardner said.

 REMOTE MANAGEMENT THROUGH THE CLOUD

-Cradlepoint NetCloud gives Lightstone a single-pane-of-glass system for monitoring and management of its LTE-connected IoT routers at each plant — from anywhere — reducing IT man-hours, troubleshooting, and truck rolls.
-The IT team also can use micro-segmentation with simple policies to remotely adjust which parts of its perimetersecure overlay networks are accessible to each user, device, group, application, and resource.
+NetCloud Manager gives Lightstone a single-pane-of-glass system for monitoring and managing its LTE-connected IoT routers at each plant from anywhere, reducing IT man-hours and truck rolls.
+The IT team also can use microsegmentation with simple policies to remotely adjust which parts of its perimeter-secured overlay networks are accessible to each user, device, group, application, and resource.

-Throughout the deployment process—from installing routers to creating perimeter-secure overlay networks — Lightstone’s IT team found Cradlepoint’s solution easy to set up, deploy, and maintain—with little to no troubleshooting.
+Throughout the deployment process — from installing routers to creating overlay networks — Lightstone’s IT team found Cradlepoint’s solution easy to set up, deploy, and maintain — with little to no troubleshooting.

-“The upfront support with deploying Cradlepoint solutions was amazing.
-So far, this network has required little upkeep,” said Gardner.
+"The upfront support with deploying Cradlepoint solutions was amazing.
+So far, this network has required little upkeep,” Gardner said.